 So far the biggest change we have had to undergo was our home.
-We had been contemplating a move, but our initial sentiments had us intending to stick it out due to the numerous memories we shared with him in that house, however, the thought of living with daddy’s ghost became daunting.
+We had been contemplating a move, but our initial sentiments had us intending to stick it out due the numerous memories we shared with him in that house, however the thought of living with daddy’s ghost became daunting.
 So we upped and moved.
-In hindsight, it sounds like a no-brainer, but at that moment, you are thinking about 16 thousand other things that your immediate surroundings become irrelevant.
+In hindsight it sounds like a no brainer, but in that moment, you are thinking about 16 thousand other things that your immediate surroundings become irrelevant.
 It was only until we moved, I realized staying in that house would have elongated the grieving process.
 The countless memories counted for very little considering the main source of those memories had been taken away from us.
-The last few weeks in that house were like watching a family member suffer from a terminal illness.
+The last few weeks in that house was like watching a family member suffer to a terminal illness.
 And once we left, it felt like what I assume it feels like when said family member has finally succumbed to their condition, an uncomfortable combination of relief and sorrow.
 The new home represents new beginnings, maybe unwanted initially but now very much welcomed, considering.

 Another coping mechanism or something I have taken pride in has been taking care of Trump, my dad’s dog.
 We became more attached and shared a sense of gloom missing our Oga at the top.
 However, it seemed Trump was very gloomy, and a bit more withdrawn than before.
 He sadly passed away whilst I was on holiday.
 It was another painful loss.
 I cried the whole morning.
 It was sudden and unexpected, déjà vu really.
 And like I have had to do for the last 10 months, I could only console myself with the fact that he is now at rest and reunited with daddy.
 Rest well Trump.
 You will be sorely missed.